Jürgen Moltmann: Theological views

 The later Moltmann took a less systematic approach to theology, leading to what he called his "systematic contributions to theology" that sought to provoke and engage more than develop some kind of set Moltmannian theology.

-Moltmann corroborates his ideas with those of Roman Catholics, Orthodox Christians, and Jews in an attempt to reach a greater understanding of Christian theology, which he believes should be developed ecumenically.
+Moltmann corroborated his ideas with those of Roman Catholics, Orthodox Christians, and Jews in an attempt to reach a greater understanding of Christian theology, which he believed should be developed ecumenically.

-Moltmann has a passion for the Kingdom of God as it exists both in the future, and in the God of the present.
+Moltmann had a passion for the Kingdom of God as it exists both in the future, and in the God of the present.
 His theology is often referred to as "Kingdom of God" Theology.
 His theology is built on eschatology, and the hope found in the resurrected Christ.
-This theology is most clearly explained in his book, Theology of Hope.
+This theology is most clearly explained in his book Theology of Hope.

 Moltmann's theology is also seen as a theology of liberation, though not in the sense that the term is most understood.
-Moltmann not only views salvation as Christ's "preferential option for the poor," but also as offering the hope of reconciliation to the oppressors of the poor.
+Moltmann not only viewed salvation as Christ's "preferential option for the poor," but also as offering the hope of reconciliation to the oppressors of the poor.
 If it were not as such, divine reconciliation would be insufficient.